 To begin with, many of our clients will only have the general purpose of the application defined i.e., “a call center management application.”

-Next, we clarify the high level ideas or areas that the client requires for the application.
-We call these definitions themes, and they serve as categories we can use to group features.
+Next, we clarify the high-level ideas or areas the client requires for the application.
+We call these definitions themes, and they serve as categories to group features.

 After the themes have been organized and agreed upon, we work with the client to prioritize which areas we should build first.

-Then we unpack the high-level functionality that relates to each of those themes.
+Then, we unpack the high-level functionality related to each theme.